1997 Albanian civil unrest: Pyramid schemes

 The pyramid schemes began in 1991.
 The first scheme was that of Hajdin Sejdisë, who later fled to Switzerland with several million dollars.
 It was followed by "Sudja," run by shoe factory worker Maksude Kadëna in 1993, and then by the "Populli" foundations, run by an opposition politician, and "Xhaferri."
 By the end of 1996, the schemes had peaked, with very tempting interest rates; for example, Sudja offered 100% interest.

-The schemes were not criticized immediately due to a banking law adopted in 1994, which, based on advice from the International Monetary Fund (IMF), did not include a provision for the National Bank of Albania to supervise commercial banks.
+The schemes were not criticized immediately because a banking law adopted in 1994, based on advice from the International Monetary Fund (IMF), did not include a provision for the National Bank of Albania to supervise commercial banks.
 The IMF revised its advice two years later, after the consequences of the schemes had become apparent.
 Despite the IMF's recommendation to shut down these schemes, the government continued to allow them, often participating in them.

 In January 1997, the schemes finally collapsed.
 On 22 January, the government froze the assets of the Xhaferri and Populli firms.
 "Gjallica," another firm, was on the verge of bankruptcy, while "Vefa," which had invested in Albanian hotels, the fuel industry, and factories, continued operating as usual.

 The first public protests occurred on 16 January in the south of the country.
 On 19 January, demonstrators protested in the capital, Tirana, over the Sudja scheme.
 On 24 January, open rebellion effectively began.
-Thousands of people in the western town of Lushnjë marched on city hall in protest against the government's support of the schemes, and the protest quickly descended into violence.
+Thousands of people in the western town of Lushnjë marched on the city hall to protest the government's support for the schemes, and the protest quickly descended into violence.
 Police forces were subsequently routed, and both the city hall and the adjoining cinema were burned down.